kalendar/gentext_studio/docs/Contributing.md

 [⬅Back](/README.md)
-# 🛠 Contributing to GOLE Studio
+# 🛠 Contributing to Generative Textbook Studio

-Thank you for considering contributing to **GOLE Studio**! 🎉
+Thank you for considering contributing to **Generative Textbook Studio**! 🎉
 We welcome all types of contributions, including **bug fixes, new features, documentation improvements, and ideas**.

 ---